Dynamics 365 for Marketing readme

 - The setup process can take up to two hours.
 The process might restart automatically during this time, which can result in multiple success (or failure) notifications being sent to you by email.

 - If you have a license for Dynamics 365 for Marketing, but don't have a license for Dynamics 365 for Customer Engagement, any attempt to install the Marketing application will fail.
 As a temporary workaround, you can install a trial Customer Engagement plan (which will work for 30 days) and then install Marketing.
 You'll still need to convert your trial into a production instance before the 30 days are up, but this way you can start working in Marketing right away.
-You can install the trial from your Office 365 admin center as described in Purchase services.
+You can install the trial from your Microsoft 365 admin center as described in Purchase services.

 - You will now always receive an email summarizing the outcome of your setup.